volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 The next step is to define **action types**.

-As you should know, actions are plain JavaScript objects.
+As you know, actions are plain JavaScript objects.

-They must have a **type** property that indicates the type of action being performed.
+They must have a **type** property that specifies the type of action being performed.

-Types should typically be defined as string constants in larger projects to keep your codebase clean, but it's also good to use just string literals.
+Types should typically be defined as string constants in larger projects to keep your codebase clean, but it's also good to just use string literals.

-In our project, we'll extract them into a separate file named `src/store/todo/actionTypes.ts`.
+In our project, we will extract them to a separate file named `src/store/todo/actionTypes.ts`.

-Put the following content inside of this file:
+Paste the following content into this file:

 ```javascript
 export const FETCH_TODO_REQUEST = "FETCH_TODO_REQUEST";